Rental Things: A Comprehensive Guide to Renting Items Successfully

 Lease Agreement

-Please read and understand your lease agreement carefully, which outlines your legal responsibilities as a tenant.
-Please ensure that the lease terms align with your academic year and that you know of any early termination or subletting penalties.
+Please read and understand your lease agreement carefully.
+It outlines your legal responsibilities as a tenant.
+Please ensure that the lease terms align with your academic year and that you are aware of any early termination or subletting penalties.

 Know Your Rights